✔ No account fees or minimums ✔ Up to 4.20% APY

 5. Not Being Able to Celebrate Events

-Life is full of amazing milestones like getting married, having a baby, or graduating from college.
+Life can be full of amazing milestones like getting married, starting a family, or graduating from college.
 Unfortunately, celebrating these life events with your family often takes substantial cash.
 Not being able to recognize these events the way you’d like to is another one of the many dangers of not saving money.
 The lack of a financial cushion could also lead you to skip, say, a friend’s destination wedding.

 Although you could put your celebration on your credit card, you run the risk of going into debt.
 This will likely cost more over the long run since you have to pay for interest.
 In other words, you might still be paying it off for years to come.